ONSdigital/sic-classification-library/README.md

 # SIC Classification Library

-Standard Industrial Classification (SIC) Library, initially developed for Survey Assist API.
+Standard Industrial Classification (SIC) Library, initially developed for Survey Assist API but can be used elsewhere.

 ## Overview